 Surya-Chandra is a long-time student of Vipassana meditation and Advaita, the non-dual tradition of Ramana Maharshi, having studied with Ramesh Balsakar, Adyashanti and others.

 Surya's teaching is a blend of the various teachings he has experienced and his own explorations.
 Nondual Awareness or Presence is the foundation of the retreats.
 Surya is interested in helping participants understand the depth and breadth of Yoga - that it is so much more than performing asanas (postures) and can permeate every aspect of our lives well beyond the retreat.
 He supports and encourages a student to let go of striving and becoming; to increase their capacity to live with conscious awareness of the wisdom of body; to be present for conditioning from a non-judgmental and somatic reference point, allowing us to live from the natural joy, ease and openness of Being.

-Patricia Brown has been teaching yoga and meditation retreats since 1981.
-She was one of the first teachers of yoga in Maine, and has taught silent yoga and meditation retreats for 25 years.
+Patricia Brown was one of the first teachers of yoga in Maine, and has taught silent yoga and meditation retreats for 33 years.

-She creates a silent, undistracted environment for developing a quality of listening from which a self-referenced practice and orientation to one's inner life can emerge.
+Patricia's teaching creates an environment for developing cellular listening and embodied awareness from which a self-referenced practice and orientation to one's inner life can emerge.

 Copyright © 2012• Rolling Meadows • Rolling Meadows • 83 Sullivan Road • Brooks, ME 04921 Ph: 888-666-6412• Email: email@example.com